 Article III.
 Policy

 All new and redesigned University Web pages published after May 15, 2009 must be in compliance with the technical guidelines set forth at webaccess.msu.edu, unless granted an exception under Article IV of this policy.
-University Web pages published before May 15, 2009 must assess compliance with the technical guidelines provided at webaccess.msu.edu and submit a review summary and remediation plan to address any areas of non-compliance to the Americans with Disabilities Act (ADA) Coordinator in the Office for Inclusion and Intercultural Initiatives by May 15, 2009.
+University Web pages published before May 15, 2009 must assess compliance with the technical guidelines provided at webaccess.msu.edu and submit a review summary and remediation plan to address any areas of non-compliance to the Americans with Disabilities Act (ADA) Coordinator in the Office of Institutional Equity by May 15, 2009.
 Voluntary adoption of current technical guidelines provided at webaccess.msu.edu is encouraged for all other Web pages not covered by this policy.

-Units seeking an exception to this policy must submit a written request to the ADA Coordinator in the Office for Inclusion and Intercultural Initiatives, detailing why compliance is not feasible and how the unit will make information from its Web pages available to individuals with a disability in an equally effective manner.
+Units seeking an exception to this policy must submit a written request to the ADA Coordinator in the Office of Institutional Equity, detailing why compliance is not feasible and how the unit will make information from its Web pages available to individuals with a disability in an equally effective manner.

 Article V. Complaints

-Complaints regarding accessibility of University Web pages should be directed to the Office for Inclusion and Intercultural Initiatives.
-The Office for Inclusion and Intercultural Initiatives is responsible for investigating complaints of non-compliance and for referring non-compliant websites to the Office of Information Technology Services.
+Complaints regarding accessibility of University Web pages should be directed to the Office of Institutional Equity.
+The Office of Institutional Equity is responsible for investigating complaints of non-compliance and for referring non-compliant websites to the Office of Information Technology Services.

 Article VI.
 Violations

-University Web pages in violation of this policy will be referred by the Office for Inclusion and Intercultural Initiatives to the Office of Information Technology Services for remediation.
+University Web pages in violation of this policy will be referred by the Office of Institutional Equity to the Office of Information Technology Services for remediation.
 Remediation efforts may include removal of the site from the Internet until the Web page is in compliance with this policy.

 1 "Universal Design" refers to the design of products in such a way that they are useable by all regardless of ability.
 Universal Design supports the use of emerging technologies, use in different environments, use by people with different learning styles or literacy levels, and multi-lingual usage.